LonelyTomb/vue-uikit-datatable/README.md

 ```

 ## For Checkbox selection
-Checkbox is on by default, to remove it use the prop `checkbox-filter`
+Checkbox selection is on by default, remove it by using the prop `checkbox-filter`
 ```jsx
 :checkbox-filter="false"
 ```